Zhihong9863/Simple-ToDo-Application/README.md

 ## db json

 On the backend, I have saved three users and their passwords have been encrypted, but you can access them all with passwords of 123456.
-Specifically, for example, for 'Studying DevOPs', the content of this post is only for users "zhe17@depaul.edu" to see
+Specifically, for example, for 'Studying DevOPs', the content of this post is only for users "zhe17@depaul.edu" to see.
 ![image](https://github.com/Zhihong9863/CSC436-Web-Application/assets/129224800/f60e960c-9da9-4d6e-944a-57791c0ad9f0)